 Abundance isn’t about what you own or your salary or your savings.
 Abundance is about seeing that you’ve always been provided for and that you already have everything you need.
 It’s about believing that there’s more than enough to go around.

 9. You’re Not Meant To Be Just One Thing

 I have an adventurer’s heart and need to be active and to spend time outside – every day.
+I also love data and facts and order and process – to a certain extent.
 But I’ve also got a creative’s soul and I need time alone, for making and writing.
 I used to think I had to choose between the juxtaposition of things I love; but that’s not true.

 10. Never Start Your Day With Social Media

 Start your day with a walk, get outside, do a killer workout at the gym or some gentle yoga at home, journal, meditate, listen to an inspiring podcast or TED Talk whilst you make breakfast, or dive straight into that big project you’re working on.
 But never start your day with social media; it sucks up your time, energy and quite often, your happiness.
 There are far better ways to start your day.

 Always be kind, you never know what another person might be going through.
 Smile, pay a compliment and give as many hugs as possible.
 Turn your face to those in pain around you.
 Make sure they’re seen and heard and comforted and held.
 It doesn’t matter how they came to be in the position they’re in – what matters is how you make them feel.

 12. Make Time For Fun, Try New Things